 Materialization of credit risk generates risk costs for the Issuer.
-The level of risk costs for Erste Bank Hungary is based on internal analysis of the current and historical probabilities for going into default as well as on the methods for loan management and based on assessment of the underlying asset and disposable debt serving capacity of its clients.
+The level of risk costs for Erste Bank Hungary is based on internal analysis of the historical, current and forward-looking probabilities for going into default as well as on the methods for loan management and based on assessment of the underlying asset and disposable debt serving capacity of its clients.
 Based on regulatory requests and accounting standards, Erste Bank Hungary allocates provisions for credit risk in order to cover expected losses in loan portfolio.
 Loan provisions are being calculated for financial asset valued based on amortised cost (financial asset held to maturity, loans and advances) in line with the International Financial Reporting Standard 9 (IFRS 9).

-Erste Bank Hungary may experience economic disruptions, as those for instance are induced by the worldwide corona virus (COVID-19) pandemic or by the current developments in Russia and Ukraine, which may have negative effects on Erste Bank Hungary and its clients.
+Erste Bank Hungary may experience economic disruptions, as those for instance are induced by the current developments in Russia and Ukraine, which may have negative effects on Erste Bank Hungary and its clients.